-Note: When printing the EIQ using the Central Registry's IWR system, the previous reporting year will appear on the EIQ pages.
+Note: When running the EIQ report using the Central Registry's IWR system, the previous reporting year will appear on the EIQ pages.
 The EIQ referenced is a historical report containing the latest data as entered in STARS.
-To update, cross out the previous year on page 2 of the EIQ and write the current reporting year.
-It is not necessary to update the year for subsequent EIO pages.
+To update, cross out the previous year on page 2 of the EIQ and replace with the current reporting year.
+It is not necessary to update the year for subsequent EIQ pages.

-Also note: Please use permanent ink instead of pencil when revising the EIQ.
-Pencil tends to smudge and can be difficult to read, increasing the chance of data entry errors or omissions.
-For each revision, use a different color of ink to distinguish the most recently corrected EI information.
-There are no restrictions on ink color, but colors other than black make EIQ updates more noticeable.
+Also note: For each revision, use a different color font to distinguish the most recently corrected EI information.
+There are no restrictions on font color, but colors other than black make EIQ updates more noticeable.